okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 For information on the API for registering external service endpoints with Okta, see [Inline Hooks Management API](/docs/reference/api/inline-hooks/).

-For steps to enable this Inline Hook, see below, [Enabling a Registration Inline Hook](#enabling-a-registration-inline-hook-for-profile-enrollment). <ApiLifecycle access="ie" /><br>
+For steps to enable this Inline Hook, see below, [Enabling a Registration Inline Hook](#enable-a-registration-inline-hook-for-profile-enrollment-in-okta-identity-engine). <ApiLifecycle access="ie" /><br>

-For steps to enable this Inline Hook in Okta classic, see below, [Enabling a Registration Inline Hook in Okta Classic](#enabling-a-registration-inline-hook-for-self-service-registration-in-okta-classic).
+For steps to enable this Inline Hook in Okta classic, see below, [Enabling a Registration Inline Hook in Okta Classic](#enable-a-registration-inline-hook-for-self-service-registration-in-okta-classic)

 For an example implementation of this Inline Hook, see [Registration Inline Hook](/docs/guides/registration-inline-hook).